There are a number of strategies that you can use to encourage participation in course evaluations.

-- Instructors should include the evaluation period dates in their class schedule/course outlines.
+- Instructors can include the evaluation period dates in their course syllabus and on the calendar in myCourses.

 - Instructors can monitor response rates and post a message on myCourses.
 See a video example of one instructor's experience.

-- Instructors and departments can also send reminders by email.
+- Instructors and departments can send reminders by email.

 - Departments can post a message on their website and/or office bulletin.